Kick your feet up, get cozy, and sip one of these gorgeous fall gin cocktails.

 Cinnamon simple syrup works wonders in this drink, adding so much depth to every sip.
 Plus, it balances the piney gin perfectly.

-Add a delicious apple cider and a touch of sugar for the perfect cocktail.
 It really does taste like an apple pie – just without all the effort of baking one.

 Pretty in pink, this grapefruit and thyme gin fizz will steal the show at every party this holiday season!